HCL-TECH-SOFTWARE/dx-compose-doc/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/index.md

 -   `-targetServerProfileName` replaced by `-targetDxProfileName`

     !!! note
-        The attribute `-dxConnectHostname` is deprecated in CF202 and later releases.
-It is recommended that you start using the replacement parameter `-hostname` starting from CF202 wherever necessary.
+        The attribute `-dxConnectHostname` is deprecated.
+It is recommended that you start using the replacement parameter `-hostname` wherever necessary.

 ## HCLSoftware U learning materials